 Cash grant program for new job creation and capital investment in support of existing industry expansion and new business attraction.

-Non-profit real estate development foundation that works with economic development partners for qualified project.
+Non-profit real estate development foundation that works with economic development partners for the qualified project.
 Purchases land and develops infrastructure in industrial areas.
-Click here for more information.
+More information can be found here.

 Tax Abatements from City, County, Community College

 Real and/or personal property tax abatements for value-added investment and job creation in new facilities and business expansion.